 - Presentations to the Board of Trustees.
 Both the District Strategic Plan and related metrics and the College Scorecard are routinely presented publicly at SMCCCD Board meetings. - Presentations to the Sequoia Union School District Board.
-President Moore regularly address the SUSD Board to provide information on SUSD student outcomes and strategies for improving them. - Presentations to the President's Advisory Group161. - Presentations at the President's Annual Luncheon162.
+President Moore regularly address the SUSD Board to provide information on SUSD student outcomes and strategies for improving them. - Presentations to the President's Advisory Group 161. - Presentations at the President's Annual Luncheon 162.

-- On the College website: Fact Sheets; data dashboards; program-specific data packets; Institution-Set Standards and College Benchmark reports, among other reports are available on the College website. - The President's Weekly Update163 includes updates and links to all of the reports and presentations made by the PRIE Office related to the above. - The Olive Hill Press164 is published periodically and disseminated to current and potential students and contains information related to the above.

-4. The institution describes its certificates and degrees in terms of their purpose, content, course requirements, and expected learning outcomes.
+- On the College website: Fact Sheets; data dashboards; program-specific data packets; Institution-Set Standards and College Benchmark reports, among other reports are available on the College website. - The President's Weekly Update 163 includes updates and links to all of the reports and presentations made by the PRIE Office related to the above. - The Olive Hill Press164 is published periodically and disseminated to current and potential students and contains information related to the above. - 4.
+The institution describes its certificates and degrees in terms of their purpose, content, course requirements, and expected learning outcomes.

-Evidence of Meeting the Standard I.C.4-1 Cañada College Catalog I.C.4-2 Catalog and Schedule webpage

-I.C.4-3 Degrees and Certificates websites I.C.4-4 Degrees and certificates information in the Catalog
+I.C.4-1 Cañada College Catalog I.C.4-3 Degrees and Certificates websites I.C.4-2 Catalog and Schedule webpage I.C.4-4 Degrees and certificates information in the Catalog

-The College offers the most current information regarding its certificates and degree programs on the Degrees and Certificates Programs website165 and in the course catalog166; both sites are available to potential students and the public.
+The College offers the most current information regarding its certificates and degree programs on the Degrees and Certificates Programs website 165 and in the course catalog 166; both sites are available to potential students and the public.
 All programs speak to their purpose in addition to the content and course requirements, such as unit requirements, required and elective/selective courses, transferability, general education requirements, program learning outcomes, and institutional learning outcomes.
 This information is kept up-to-date via the annual catalog review process and timeline, which is outlined in Standard I.C.2.